RitRa/Project2018-iris/README.md

 ## 4. Investigating the data: Min, Max, Mean, Median and Standard Deviation

 ## 5. Summary Statistics Table
 From the above summary, we can see there is huge range in the size of the Sepal Length and Petal Length.
-We will use a scatter plot to see if the size is related to the species of Iris.
+We will use box plots and scatter plots to see if the size is related to the species of Iris.

+## Boxplots
+The boxplot is a quick way of visually summarizing one or more groups of numerical data through their quartiles.
+Comparing the distributions of:

+- Sepal Length
+- Sepal Width
+- Petal Length
+- Petal Width

+From the Boxplot, we can see that there are distinct differences between the Petal Length, Petal Width and Sepal Length across the Species.

+## Scatterplots
+Here we can use to variables to show that there is distinct difference in sizes between the species.
+Firstly, we look at the Petal width and Petal length across the species.
+Is it clear to see that the iris Setosa has a significantly smaller petal width and petal length than the other two species.
+This difference occurs again for the Petal width and Sepal length.
+And in both cases we can see that the Iris Viginica is the largest species.